OctopusDeploy/docs/docs/managing-releases/deployment-notes.md

 Octopus treats pre-releases as a *work in progress* that will fall under the banner of *full* release when they are completed/merged.
 At that point, the changes are then considered for accumulation across the *full* versions.

-## Deployment Change Variables
+## Deployment change variables

 It can be useful to access the changes associated with a deployment in the deployment process.
 [Deployment change variables](/docs/projects/variables/system-variables.md#deployment-notes) are available during a deployment.

-A common example of this is for use in the [Email step](/docs/deployment-process/steps/email-notifications.md).
+A common example of this is for use in the [email step](/docs/deployment-process/steps/email-notifications.md).

 ![Deployment notes variables in email step](images/deployment-notes-email-step.png)